sangwaboi/CNCF-KubeKube-ianvs/README.md

 Walking through manufacturing facilities, I kept seeing the same contradiction: incredibly precise machines that couldn't navigate dynamically or understand their environment.
 Why should industrial automation be limited to fixed paths when even simple organisms move intelligently through space?

 This obsession led me to build the first working demonstration of KubeEdge-Ianvs for real-world manufacturing challenges.
-Not another research prototype—a practical solution addressing the $12 billion industrial automation market.
+Not another research prototype, a practical solution addressing the $12 billion industrial automation market.

 ## What Makes It Different